Top 4 Qlik Competitors and Alternatives We Tested in 2026

 • Best tool we tested for data storytelling

-Tableau user review on G2.com
+Tableau user review highlighting drag-and-drop data visualization

 Read the full user review